 Statistics also show that video captions increase the rate of impressions on TikTok by upwards of 55%.
 If you’re not captioning your videos, you’re missing out on reaching a huge potential audience that will continue scrolling right past when they can’t follow along with captioning.

-Another major benefit of adding captions to video is for the hearing impaired.
+Another major benefit of adding captions to video is for the deaf/hard of hearing.
 According to the World Health Organization, over 1.5 billion people worldwide are living with hearing loss, with that number expected to rise to over 2.5 billion by the year 2030.
-Adding captions is a way creators can offer inclusive content for the ever-growing global population of hearing impaired persons.
+Adding captions is a way creators can offer inclusive content for the ever-growing global population of deaf/hard of hearing persons.

 What’s the Difference Between Open Caption vs Closed Caption?